-Fulfillment by Amazon (FBA) has quickly become one of the largest and most exciting ways to make money online.
-Labeled by some as a new frontier in peer-to-peer E-commerce, FBA is enabling millions of merchants to leverage Amazon’s distribution network and customers for huge financial rewards.
+Fulfillment by Amazon (FBA) has become one of the largest and most exciting ways to make money online.
+Labeled by some as a new frontier in peer-to-peer e-commerce, FBA enables millions of merchants to leverage Amazon’s distribution network and customers for substantial financial rewards.

-A well-developed FBA business is an attractive online business to own and has become an appealing investment opportunity for business buyers.
-In this post we leverage our experience selling over 350 internet businesses and go in depth on how to value an FBA business, what makes it more valuable to a buyer, how to increase its value before a sale and how to sell an FBA business.
+A well-developed FBA business is an attractive online business to own and has become an attractive investment opportunity for business buyers.
+In this post, we leverage our experience selling over 1,000 internet businesses and go in-depth on how to value an FBA business, what makes it more valuable to a buyer, how to increase its value before a sale and how to sell an Amazon FBA business.

-It’s no surprise then to hear stories of early movers in FBA making a lot of money in a short space of time.
-Tales of sellers going from 4 to 6 figures in monthly sales overnight are not uncommon and some well-known bloggers like Spencer Haws at Niche Pursuits and Chris Guthrie at UpFuel have been experimenting very profitably too.
+It’s no surprise to hear stories of how early movers in FBA made a lot of money in a short period of time.
+Tales of sellers going from 4 to 6 figures in monthly sales overnight are not uncommon.
+Some well-known bloggers like Spencer Haws at Niche Pursuits and Chris Guthrie at UpFuel have been experimenting very profitably.

-With a lot of successful FBA businesses up and running, it’s only natural that business owners are starting to think about their options for potentially selling.
+With many successful FBA businesses up and running, it’s only natural that business owners are starting to think about their options for a potential sale.

 How to Value an Amazon FBA Business